vovkkk/MarkupViewer/README.md

 © 2014 Vova Kolobok <vovkkk@ya.ru>
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+markup.ico is based on [the markdown mark](https://github.com/dcurtis/markdown-mark) and dedicated to the public domain.